charlottelambert/old-bailey/data/README.md

 Convert given XML documents to text files using the following code:
 ```
-./data_reader /work/clambert/thesis-data/sessionsPapers --tsv=1 --overwrite
+./data_reader /work/clambert/thesis-data/sessionsPapers --tsv=1 --overwrite --split_trials
 ```

-If the `--tsv` flag is passed in as true, converted data will be output to a tsv file with the suffix `-txt.tsv` added to the input `corpus_XML_dir` with one line per document.
+If the `--tsv` flag is passed in as true (1), converted data will be output to a tsv file with the suffix `-txt.tsv` added to the input `corpus_XML_dir` with one line per document.
 Otherwise, converted text data will be placed in a directory with the suffix `-txt` added to the input `corpus_XML_dir`.
 The `--overwrite` flag indicates that if the output tsv file or directory already exists, it should be overwritten.
+The `--split_trials` flag indicates whether or not the data will be split by trial when possible.
+If false, output will be split by document (i.e., one session).
+Ordinarys Accounts are always written to one line in a tsv document or one file in the output directory since there are no trials.

 Additionally, if the data passed in is from the London Lives corpus, include the flag `--london_lives` to ensure the data is collected properly.
+London lives data cannot be split by trial (there are no trials).

 Finally, up to one of two flags can be passed in to indicate that annotations from the input XML should be replaced with some token.
 The `--encode_annotations_general` flag will result in output data in which every person's name is replaced with a token of the format `speakerType_gender`.
 The `--encode_annotations_specific` flag will result in output data in which every person's name is replaced with a token of the format `speakerType_GIVENNAME_SURNAME`.
 In either case, if something is unknown, it will be replaced with the token `unk`.